wcm-io/wcm-io-handler/richtext/src/site/markdown/usage.md

 ### Using rich text in Sightly template

-To resolve a rich text inside a Sightly template you can use a generic Sling Model for calling the handler: [ResourceRichText](apidocs/io/wcm/handler/richtext/ui/ResourceRichText.html)
+To resolve a rich text inside a Sightly template you can use a generic Sling Model for calling the handler:

+* [ResourceRichText](apidocs/io/wcm/handler/richtext/ui/ResourceRichText.html) - for rendering rich text
+* [ResourceMultilineText](apidocs/io/wcm/handler/richtext/ui/ResourceMultilineText.html) - for converting line breaks in plain text

 Sightly template example: